-- 10.1 After determining whether there is cash available for investment and fixing the maximum term of investment, the Municipal Manager must consider the way in which the investment is to be made. - 10.2 Short-term Investment: - a) The term of Investment shall not be more than 3 months - b) Quotations must be obtained from a minimum of three financial institutions, for the term of which the funds will be invested.
+7.1 After determining whether there is cash available for investment and fixing the maximum term of investment, the Municipal Manager must consider the way in which the investment is to be made.

+7.2 Short-term Investment:

-- c) Should one of the institutions offer a better rate for a term, other than the term originally quoted for, the other institutions which were approached, must also be asked to quote a rate for the other term. - d) Quotations can be obtained telephonically, as rates generally change on a regular basis and time is a determining factor when investments are made. - e) The person responsible for requesting quotations from institutions must record the following: - i. name of institution; - ii. name of person quoting rates; - iii. period of the investment - iv. relevant terms; and - v. other facts i.e. are interest payable monthly or on maturation date. - f) Once the required number of quotes has been obtained, a decision must be taken regarding the best terms offered and the institution with which funds are going to be invested. - g) No attempts must be made to make institutions compete with each other. - h) Once a quote has been accepted written confirmation of the details must be obtained from the financial institution. - i) The investment capital must only be paid over to the institution with which it is to be invested and not to an agent. - j) The financial institution where the investment is made must issue a faxed or written confirmation stating the details of the investments. - k) The Chief Financial Officer must ensure that the investment document received is authentic.
+- a) The term of Investment shall not be more than 3 months - b) Quotations must be obtained from a minimum of three financial institutions, for the term of which the funds will be invested. - c) Should one of the institutions offer a better rate for a term, other than the term originally quoted for, the other institutions which were approached, must also be asked to quote a rate for the other term. - d) No withstanding paragraph b) and c) above, for purposes of efficient administration of grant funding and specific purpose investments, funds may be ring-fenced into singly specific programme investment funds that are dedicated a particular funded programme. - e) Quotations can be obtained telephonically, as rates generally change on a regular basis and time is a determining factor when investments are made. - f) The person responsible for requesting quotations from institutions must record the following: - i. name of institution; - ii. name of person quoting rates; - iii. period of the investment - iv. relevant terms; and - v. other facts i.e. are interest payable monthly or on maturation date. - g) Once the required number of quotes has been obtained, a decision must be taken regarding the best terms offered and the institution with which funds are going to be invested. - h) No attempts must be made to make institutions compete with each other. - i) Once a quote has been accepted written confirmation of the details must be obtained from the financial institution. - j) The investment capital must only be paid over to the institution with which it is to be invested and not to an agent.

-- I) The financial institution, where the investment is made, must issue a confirmation for each investment made stating that no commission has, nor will, be paid to any agent or third party, or to any person nominated by the agent or third party. - m) The Council must be given a quarterly report on all investments. - i.
-The Accounting Officer of the Municipality must within ten (10) working days of the end of each month submit to the Mayor of the Municipality or the board of directors of the municipal entity a report describing in accordance with generally recognised accounting practice the investment portfolio of the Municipality as at the end of the month. - ii.
-The report referred to in subsection(i) above and as set out in the Government Gazette No:27431, published Municipal Investment Regulations, must set out at least:- - the market value of each investment as at the beginning the reporting period; - additions and changes to the market value during the period; - ending market value for the period; - fully accrued interest/yield for the reporting period. - n) Where money is kept in current accounts, the Municipality must bargain for more beneficial rates with regards to deposits. - 10.3 Long-term investments: - a) Written quotations must be obtained for all investments made for periods longer than twelve months. - b) The prior approval of the Mayor or the Executive Committee must be obtained for all investments made for periods longer than twelve months after considering the cash requirement for the next three years. - 10.4 Re-investment - a) Upon maturity of the investment the Council:-
+- k) The financial institution where the investment is made must issue a faxed or written confirmation stating the details of the investments. - The Chief Financial Officer must ensure that the investment document received is authentic. - m) The financial institution, where the investment is made, must issue a confirmation for each investment made stating that no commission has, nor will, be paid to any agent or third party, or to any person nominated by the agent or third party. - n) The Council must be given a quarterly report on all investments. - i.
+The Accounting Officer of the Municipality must within ten (10) working days of the end of each month submit to the Council a report describing in detail the investment position of the Municipality as at the end of the month. - ii.
+The report referred to in subsection (i) above must contain at least a statement, prepared in compliance with generally accepted municipal accounting principles [GRAP], that gives the:- - beginning market value for the reporting period; - additions and changes to the market value during the period; - ending market value for the period; - fully accrued interest/yield for the reporting period. - o) Where money is kept in current accounts, the Municipality must bargain for more beneficial rates with regards to deposits.
+For this purpose, it shall be permissible to keep excess funds in the daily call account of the main bankers for a limited period of time, for example while sourcing quotations for purposes of investing for longer periods of time.